Igor Dmitrievich Ado

 Igor Ado has 12 publications.
 He did research in group theory and representation theory.
 His most famous publication is the paper The representation of Lie algebras by matrices.
 Ado's Theorem has attracted the attention of many famous mathematicians who tried to improve its proof.
 Kenkichi Iwasawa proved the theorem over a field of prime characteristic.
 For this reason Ado's Theorem is also called Ado-Iwasawa Theorem.
-Also many generalizations and refinements of Ado's Theorem have been considered.
+Many generalizations and refinements of Ado's Theorem have been considered.